actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Rustls Crate Upgrade

-Required version of `rustls` dependency was bumped to the latest version 0.20.
-As a result, the new server config builder has changed.
-[See the updated example project &rarr;.](https://github.com/actix/examples/tree/master/https-tls/rustls/)
+Actix Web now depends on version 0.20 of `rustls`.
+As a result, the server config builder has changed.
+[See the updated example project.](https://github.com/actix/examples/tree/master/https-tls/rustls/)

 ## Removed `awc` Client Re-export

 Actix Web's sister crate `awc` is no longer re-exported through the `client` module.
-This allows `awc` its own release cadence and prevents its own breaking changes from being blocked due to a re-export.
+This allows `awc` to have its own release cadence - its breaking changes are no longer blocked by Actix Web's (more conservative) release schedule.

 ```diff
 - use actix_web::client::Client;